OWASP/www-project-ai-security-and-privacy-guide/index.md

 2. Incorporate AI developers, data scientists, and AI-related applications and infrastructure into your security programs: risk analysis, training, requirements, static analysis, code review, pentesting, etc.
 3. Also go beyond security by applying good software engineering practices to your AI activities, such as versioning, documentation, unit testing, integration testing, performance testing, and code quality.
 See the [ISO/IEC 5338](https://www.iso.org/standard/81118.html) standard for guidelines.
 This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.
 A best practice is to mix data scientist profiles with software engineering profiles in teams, as software engineers typically need to learn more about data science and data scientists typically need to learn more about creating future-proof code that is easy to maintain and test.

-4. Make sure that everybody involved is aware of ‘particular’ AI security risks.
+4. Make sure that everybody involved is aware of ‘particular’ AI security risks:

 ## Particular AI security risks